Frequently Asked Questions

 Yes, the Global Internship Program is available to Penn students outside of the School of Medicine.
 BUP with Penn Global offers internships ideal for Penn students studying computer science, health, social work, and/or communications who want to spend their summer making an impact in Botswana.
 For more information about this year's summer 2020 internship opportunities, please check our website at the end of October 2020 when we will publish our internship positions and application details.

 At this time, we do not facilitate placements for non-Penn individuals in Botswana.
 However you are welcome to reach out to faculty in country who may be aware of opportunities to work or volunteer in Botswana.
 We do not provide funding, insurance, or liability coverage for non-Penn individuals.
 Please refer to this form to better understand what services are available to non-Penn individuals.

 BUP offers accommodations at Village View which is a complex of guesthouses located in the Village neighborhood of Gaborone near the Riverwalk Mall.
 BUP leases two apartment units at Village View to provide accommodations for visiting trainees and faculty. .
 Guests stay at the BUP apartments at the discretion of the BUP.
-For more information about accommodations including rates and how to make a reservation, click here and scroll down to the BUP Accommodation section.
+For more information about accommodations including rates and how to make a reservation, see BUP Accommodation.

 If the BUP Accommodation is fully booked or you would like to know about other accommodation options in Gaborone, see next FAQ.

 It is preferred that you make a reservation at least 30 days before you arrive.
 During busier months, April through September, we advise making a reservation as early as possible because Village View can fill up.